lorin/epidemic-register/README.md

 ## Why care about consistency models?

+In the concurrent world, operations from multiple processes can overlap in time.
-Roughly speaking, consistency models tell us how much of our intuitions about program behavior from the sequential world still hold when we deal with the concurrent world.
+Roughly speaking, consistency models tell us how much of our intuitions about program behavior from the sequential world still hold when we deal with systems that can have operations that overlap.

  The stronger the consistency model, the more closely the concurrent system behaves to a sequential system.
 Conversely, the weaker the consistency model, the weirder the system seems to behave.

 ## Regular register

 In his paper [On Interprocess Communication][OIC], Lamport defines a *regular register* as a register where: